AzarePuasa/PyWeatherBot/README.md

    - provide instant weather forecast for current or specific location at the current time or the whole day
    - Know if it will rain at that location or when rain is expected for that location.

-3. Tasks for this project:
-   - Get Location details using geolocation-python
+3. This is DATA Related Project

+Version 1 Details:
+Tasked Completed/in progress:
-   - Retrieve Weather Data using data.gov weather API
+   - Retrieve and parse 2Hr and 24hr Weather Data using data.gov weather API and save to MongoDB
    - Process request and return response using botogram
    - Summarize and display result

-4. This is DATA Related Project

-Note: This is a work in progress.
+ToDos:
+   - Get Location details using geolocation-python.
+Find nearest reading area.
+   - Automate retrieval of Weather data
+   - Store API Key in text file and read from text file at runtime.